Normatica/Twitter-monitoring/README.md

-# Twitter-monitoring: Monitor your Twitter statistics
+# Twitter-monitoring: Monitor your Twitter statistics with Pandora FMS

 A [Pandora FMS](http://pandorafms.com/) agent plugin written in Python to monitor statistics about a twitter account.